trygve-lie/ttl-mem-cache/README.md

 can be overwritten and manually deleted.

-Pruning of items from the cache happend when they are touched by one of the methods for retrieving items from the cache.
+Pruning of items from the cache happend when they are touched by one of the methods for retrieving (`.get()` and `.entries()`) items from the cache.
 By default pruning happens before the method returns a value so if an item have expired, `null` will be returned for expired items.
 By setting `stale` to `true`, these methods will return the pruned item(s) before they are removed from the cache.

+Internally the cache has a unique ID created each time its instantiated.
+This ID is used to tell the origin of an cached item when streaming.
+The `id` will override this generated ID.
+When using this, be carefull to not provide the same ID to multiple instances of the cache.

 ## API